Gluten-Free Reality of Dippin’ Dots: A Dietician’s Take on the Risks

 Standard Dippin’ Dots is close to gluten free, but there are flavors that have wheat in their add-ins.
 Flavors that involve cookies or brownies will have too much gluten for a celiac to consume safely.

-Sometimes, this doesn’t just rule out the wheat-heavy flavors but makes all flavors unsafe for someone with celiac disease3.
-If a server is using one scoop for flavors with gluten and without gluten, then all of the flavors have too much gluten.
+Sometimes, this doesn’t just rule out the wheat-heavy flavors but makes all flavors unsafe for someone with celiac disease.5 If a server is using one scoop for flavors with gluten and without gluten, then all of the flavors have too much gluten.

 Dippin’ Dots Stands Typically Have Gluten Cross Contamination